I’m flawed, but I’m learning to change what I can and to try and love the bits I can’t.

 Back then I was an extremely heavy drinker with out of control type 2 diabetes (I needed five tablets a day), high cholesterol, high blood pressure and was horrendously overweight.
 When I joined slimming world in mid April of the same year (having given up alcohol by that time and already a little slimmer) I was 34st 8.5lbs (approx 220kg).

-Thanks to my lifestyle changes, a drastically improved diet and radically increased exercise my blood pressure is that of a man around 20 years younger than myself.
+Thanks to my lifestyle changes, a drastically improved diet and a radically increased level of exercise my blood pressure is that of a man around 20 years younger than myself.
 My diabetes has also gone from being almost off the end of my doctor’s wall chart with a HbA1c reading of 94 to no longer registering on it.

 At my last review I had a reading of 29 (link) and according to my specialist I no longer test positive for type 2.